gmatteo/pseudos_ac_she/README.md

 95_Am: TODO: OK-Reasonable.
 Take Am_5f_origin?
 96_Cm: OK: Take my version.
 Harder but more accurate.
-97_Bk: Now excellent agreement with new AE results for NM configuration
+97_Bk: OK Now excellent agreement with new AE results for NM configuration
-       Take Bk_5f_new.psp8

 98_Cf: OK when using AE with magnetic configuration
 99_Es: Now using AE NOMAG as reference.
 Kind of Ok with df 0.51 for Es_5f_origin
 100_Fm: FIXME-ACCEPT?: AE EOS now looks OK, pseudo is not optimal but df 3